 self-defeating behavior and real self-interest

 When things go wrong in my life, who is at fault?
-If I am a healthy six, then I probably watch myself very closely to be sure that I am not acting against my own best interest.
+If I am a six, I might want to watch myself to be sure that I am not acting against my own best interest.
 It’s possible that I have a masochistic streak that can bite me when I am not completely awake.

-I should think carefully before I accuse someone else of anything, because suspicion of others is one of my chief ways of hiding my self-defeating behavior patterns from myself.
+I should think carefully before I accuse someone else of anything, because suspicion of others is one way of hiding self-defeating behavior patterns from myself.

 If I can be honest enough to see, accept, and forgive self-damaging behavior, then I will gain access to deep, intuitive insight into what is really good for me.
 Real self-interest helps not only me but also everyone around me.
 I become a well-integrated, useful member of whatever group I choose to join (or form around myself).

 Can I find examples of self-sabotage in my past?

 Do I blame other people for problems that I caused myself?